MazereAndreea/Job_market_trend/README.md

 - **Dashboard Report:** All findings presented in an interactive PowerBI dashboard for easy exploration.

 ### 4. Machine Learning Modeling
-- **Built predictive models** (e.g., classification to predict job category, regression for salary estimation).
+- **Built predictive models** (e.g., linear regression and random forest regression for salary estimation).
-- **Evaluated model performance** using metrics like accuracy, F1-score, and RMSE.
+- **Evaluated model performance** using metrics like accuracy, F1-score, and RMSE, MSE.
-- **Used cross-validation** and hyperparameter tuning for better results.

 ### 5. Documentation & Explanation
 - Provided detailed comments for each step, explaining the rationale behind every transformation and modeling decision.